Supplemental Pay (Policy 7195)

-Responsibilities and assignments defined for an individual employee in a workload description or job description questionnaire.
+Responsibilities and assignments expected of an employee in a workload description or job description.

 3.9 Supplemental Pay Compensation

-Compensation paid to an employee when all of the following criteria have been met:
+Compensation above IBS paid to a University employee when all of the following criteria have been met:

-- It is paid for services rendered during the Base Salary Period; and
+- Services are rendered during the Base Salary Period;

-- Is paid from funds administered through the University payroll system.
+- Compensation is made from funds administered through the University payroll system.

 4. Responsibilities and Procedures

 4.1 Supplemental Pay from Federal Sponsored Projects

 Charges for work performed by faculty and staff on Federal sponsored projects during all or any portion of the Base Salary Period are allowable at their base salary rate.
 In no event will charges to Federal projects by faculty and staff, irrespective of the basis of computation, exceed the proportionate share of their base salary for that period.
 Since Intra-University Consulting is assumed to be undertaken as a University obligation requiring no compensation in addition to full-time base salary, the principle also applies to faculty and staff members who function as consultants or otherwise contribute to a sponsored project conducted by another faculty member of the institution, unless:

 - The consultation is across departmental lines; and